-You can order Publication 1796, IRS Tax Products CD, and obtain:
+DVD for tax products.
+You can order Publication 1796, IRS Tax Products DVD, and obtain:

-- Current-year forms, instructions, and publications. - Prior-year forms, instructions, and publications. - Bonus: Historical Tax Products DVD Ships with the final release. - Tax Map: an electronic research tool and finding aid. - Tax Law frequently asked questions (FAQs). - Tax Topics from the IRS telephone response system. - Fill-in, print, and save features for most tax forms. - Internal Revenue Bulletins. - Toll-free and email technical support.
+- Current-year forms, instructions, and publications. - Prior-year forms, instructions, and publications. - Tax Map: an electronic research tool and finding aid. - Tax Law frequently asked questions. - Tax Topics from the IRS telephone response system. - Internal Revenue Code Title 26 - Fill-in, print, and save features for most tax forms. - Internal Revenue Bulletins. - Toll-free and email technical support. - The DVD is released twice during the year.

-The CD is released twice during the year.
-The first release will ship the beginning of January 2008 and the final release will ship the beginning of March 2008
+The first release will ship the beginning of January 2009.
+The final release will ship the beginning of March 2009.

-Buy the CD at www.irs.gov/cdorders from National Technical Information Service for \$35 (no handling fee) or call 1-877-CDFORMS (1-877-233-6767) toll-free to buy the CD for \$35 (plus a \$5 handling fee).
-Price is subject to change.
+Purchase the DVD from National Technical Information Service (NTIS) at www.irs.gov/cdorders for \$30 (no handling fee) or call 1-877-233-6767 toll free to purchase the DVD for \$30 (plus a \$6 handling fee).
+The price is discounted to \$25 for orders placed prior to December 1, 2008.